Laure Murat: Biography

 Murat is the daughter of the writer and film producer Napoléon Murat and historian Inès d'Albert de Luynes.

 In 1986, she began her career as a journalist first at Beaux-Arts Magazine, and then at l'Objet d'art, before spending a year at Profession politique.
-She subsequently worked as a freelance journalist for several notable reviews (Connaissance des Arts, Muséart, les Aventures de l'art, l'Œil, among others), supplements (Le Monde de la révolution française) and radio shows (Radio Aligre, France-Culture).
+She subsequently worked as a freelance journalist for several notable reviews (Connaissance des arts, Muséart, les Aventures de l'art, and l'Œil, among others), supplements (Le Monde de la révolution française), and radio shows (Radio Aligre and France-Culture).

-In 1997, she was invited by the École nationale supérieure des Beaux-Arts to give a seminar on the "theory of art criticism."
+In 1997, she was invited by the École nationale supérieure des Beaux-Arts to give a seminar on the theory of art criticism.

-In 2004, she wrote a thesis, "Le Troisième sexe.
-Du mythe de l’androgyne à l’invention du neutre," for the Diplôme de l'EHESS.
+In 2004, she wrote a thesis, Le troisième sexe: Du mythe de l’androgyne à l’invention du neutre, for the Diplôme de l'EHESS.
 She earned the degree with honours, which permitted her to proceed directly to her doctoral dissertation.

-In 2006, she defended her dissertation on "L’invention du troisième sexe.
-Sexes et genres dans l’histoire culturelle (1835–1939)" and earned her PhD summa cum laude.
-Her committee was composed of Françoise Gaspard, Dominique Kalifa, Michelle Perrot, Christophe Prochasson (advisor), Denise Riley, and Joan Scott.
+In 2006, she defended her dissertation on L’invention du troisième sexe: Sexes et genres dans l’histoire culturelle (1835–1939) and earned her PhD.
+Her committee was composed of Françoise Gaspard, Dominique Kalifa, Michelle Perrot, Christophe Prochasson (her advisor), Denise Riley, and Joan Scott.

 The same year, she was hired as a professor in the Department of French and Francophone Studies (now the Department of European Languages and Transcultural Studies) at UCLA.
 She currently serves as the department's Vice Chair of Graduate Studies.

 From 2015 to 2019, she served as director of the UCLA Center for European and Russian Studies.

-In 2022, she was named Distinguished Professor.
+In 2022, she was named distinguished professor.